mehrzadshm/GSoC-2023/weeks/week4.md

 An effective way to incorporate the results of an explicit entity linking module within our seq2seq flow could be to preprocess the input questions before feeding them to the seq2seq model.
 Here's how we think this could work:

-1. **Entity linking:** First, process each natural language question using the entity linking module to identify entities in the question and replace each entity with its DBpedia URI.
+1. **Entity linking:** Processing each natural language question using the entity linking module to identify and replace each entity with its DBpedia URI.
 For example:

     >`In:  What is the capital of France?`